mbanibenson/FaunD-Fast/README.md

 After classification above, the pure fauna image patches will be located in data/supervised_fauna_non_fauna/predictions/fauna.
 All we have to do is semantically annotate each of them to a specific morphotype class.
 For this task, we have developed a simple web based tool for rapid annotation.

-1. Start by importing the the fauna image patches into the custom image viewer/annotation tool.
+Use the script below to import the the fauna image patches into the custom image viewer/annotation tool, and click on each image patch and annotate with a semantic morphotype class.
+After annotation, a csv file is created with details about all the annotated fauna patches.
+These include the parent image name, bounding box coordinates and the annotated morphotype class name.

 ```
 python copy_files_to_image_viewer.py
 ```
-2. Click on each image patch and annotate with a semantic morphotype class.
-After annotation, a csv file is created with details about all the annotated fauna patches.
-These include the parent image name, bounding box coordinates and the annotated morphotype class name.

 ## Train a Faster R-CNN object detection model using the Tensorflor object detection API